2023 Most Popular Health & Physical Education Bachelor's Degree Schools in the Great Lakes Region

 Women make up 73% of the phys ed majors at the school.

 Purdue University - Main Campus did quite well in this year’s ranking of the most popular places for health and physical education students to get a bachelor’s degree.
 It came in at #13 on the list.
-Purdue is a very large public school located in the city of West Lafayette.
+Purdue is a fairly large public school located in the small city of West Lafayette.

 Of the 129 students majoring in phys ed at Purdue, 33% are male and 67% are female.